ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 - **Latest AI Package**: Upgraded to the most recent AI package from Vercel, leveraging the latest advancements in artificial intelligence technology.
 - **Langchain Upgrade**: Updated to the newest version of Langchain, enhancing the integration and communication between the application and AI models.
-- **Chat History Feature**: Introduced a user-friendly chat history feature, enabling users to easily access and reference their previous conversations, providing a seamless user experience.
+- **Chat History Feature**: Introduced chat history feature, enabling users to easily access and reference their previous conversations.
 - **Mobile-Friendly Chat**: Implemented a responsive chat interface that dynamically adapts its width and size based on the user's screen size, ensuring optimal usability across various devices.
 - **Modern Authentication Pages**: Revamped the `/auth` page with a sleek and professional design for sign-in, sign-up, and password reset flows, elevating the overall user experience and visual appeal.